Nebual/space-couch/README.md

   * Creates/improves maps (for uncharted systems)
     * Scan anomalies/planets/etc, Elite/EvE probe minigames
   * Collects KSP-like science (earns money)
+* Radar
+  * Single-sensor 360 view radar charts (eg. temperature in all directions)
+  * Multi-sensor radar charts aimed in a cone (point sensor array forward: tachyons + sin waving EM?
+Must be Klingons warping in)
+  * Can inform Weapons of enemy ships (potentially types)
+  * Can inform Communications of tightbeam direction channel
+  * Can inform ship of anomalies, science, mission criteria
 * Weapons
   * Reticle minigame
 	  * [X] Stars background
-	  * [ ] Parallax stars background according to gyro movement
+	  * [X] Parallax stars background according to gyro movement
   * Swipe to switch to different views (different gun mount points)
+  * The only Role to think of space as full 3d sphere space (most are just a 2d plane)
 * Shields (probably handled by Weapons)
   * Have an energy buffer, depletes over time, used up upon absorbing hits
   * Can be disengaged/enabled quite quickly while the buffer is full - slower the lower it is